 “While this is only anecdotal evidence, we consistently hear that SAP HANA is the most expensive option you can invest in, both in outright terms and on a price/ performance basis.”

 Bloor’s anecdotal evidence is supported by the TCO component costs of HANA.
-After a long time of not being discounted HANA began to become discounted.
+After a long time of not being discounted, HANA began to become discounted.
 But the overall TCO of HANA is still exorbitant.
-Literally, every cost factor you look for that makes up TCO is higher with HANA.
+Every cost factor you look for that makes up TCO is higher with HANA.
 Yet SAP paid Forrester to produce an indefensible paper on how HANA would reduce TCO, as is discussed in the article How Accurate was Forrester’s Article on HANA TCO.

 HANA’s Lower TCO?

 For a long time, SAP has continually proposed that HANA has a lower TCO than other database vendors.
 This was proposed by Jon Appleby (who is an SAP surrogate).

 “I don’t want to get into detailed pricing debates on a blog, but I help customers implement SAP HANA every day, and it’s less expensive than Oracle, period.